 Most Recent Posts

-Cranfill Sumner & Hartzog LLP (CSH Law) has launched the Community Association Law Practice Group.
-Already heavily involved in the area, CSH Law has now officially formed this new practice group to better serve its clients statewide.
+Cranfill Sumner LLP (Cranfill Sumner) has launched the Community Association Law Practice Group.
+Already heavily involved in the area, Cranfill Sumner has now officially formed this new practice group to better serve its clients statewide.
 The practice group is led by Chair Regan Toups and Vice Chair Scott Dunnagan.… Read More

 Female attorneys, Regan Toups and Colleen Shea, of the CSH Wilmington office were featured in the Women in Business section of Wrightsville Beach Magazine. … Read More